pagekit/docs/developer/guide-theme.md

 The example theme we will be building in this guide is the *Hello* theme.
 This tiny theme can be used as a starter theme.
 It's available via the Pagekit marketplace and contains all examples we describe here.

-The *Hello* theme is located in `/packages/pagekit/theme-hello`.
-Every theme in Pagekit is a *Package* which is why they simply sit alongside other packages (i.e. extensions).
+When installed, the *Hello* theme is located in `/packages/pagekit/theme-hello`.

-Every package belongs to a specific vendor (for example `pagekit` for the *Hello* theme) and is therefore located in the according subdirectory.
-The vendor name is a unique representation of you as a developer or organization.
-In the simplest case, it just matches a github username.

-The directory name is up to you.
-The actual name of the theme is defined inside the theme files and not by the directory name.
-However, it makes sense to give a clear name to the folder and start with the prefix `theme-`.
-Remember that extensions will end up in the same directory, so a clear name will make it easy to tell that this is in fact a theme directory.

 ## File structure